iotblackbelt/noderededgemodule/README.md

 # Azure IoT Edge Node-Red Module
 <p>The Azure IoT Edge Node-Red Module is a module that can be deployed to Azure IoT Edge for prototyping and testing purposes.
 This module is provided "as-is", without any guarantee.
 The module can be found on Docker Hub [https://hub.docker.com/r/gbbiotwesouth/noderededgemodule/] and the source code can be found in the noderedmodule directory.
-If you want to create your own Node-Red module, just follow the steps that can be found inour documentation to create a Node.js IoT Edge module [https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-node-module] and use the Node.js code provide in this repository.</p>
+If you want to create your own Node-Red module, just follow the steps that can be found in our documentation to create a Node.js IoT Edge module [https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-node-module] and use the Node.js code provided in this repository.</p>
 <p align="center">
 <img src="images/screenshot.PNG">
 </p>